 The Foundation continues with a model that has somewhat lesser endowment management responsibilities as a result of the move back to the UC Regents' General Endowment Pool.
 However, it is a modest reduction in the investment management workload.
 The workload and control requirements related to on-line giving have remained high as the contributions derived from on-line giving have begun to stabilize.
-The Board has continued to assess the Endowment Investment Management Cost Recovery fee of 0.55% in FYE June 30, 2018 and has reduced it to 0.50% for FYE June 30, 2019.
-The Foundation reduced the payout policy from the 4.5% factor used for FYE June 30, 2017 to a 4.25% factor for FYE June 30, 2018 and to a 4% factor for FYE June 30, 2019.
-These changes are in response to lower projected returns in the LTIP.
-This is consistent with the conservative long-term fiscal strategy taken by management to assure the viability of endowments over time.
+The Board has continued to assess the FYE June 30, 2019 Endowment Investment Management Cost Recovery fee of 0.50% in FYE June 30, 2020.
+The Foundation will continue using the 4% payout policy factor from FYE June 30, 2019 in FYE June 30, 2020.
+This is consistent with the prudent long-term fiscal strategy taken by management to assure the viability of endowments over time.
 Management will continue to assess on an annual basis whether further adjustments to the UPMIFA endowment distribution policy rate are warranted.

-The Foundation's 6% gift administrative fee effective in FYE June 30, 2013 has been extended for FYE June 30, 2019, and it is expected this will remain in place for the long-term.
+The Foundation's 6% gift administrative fee effective in FYE June 30, 2013 has been extended for FYE June 30, 2020, and it is expected this will remain in place for the long-term.
 The Foundation's gift fee was introduced in conjunction with a parallel action by the campus on all gifts made to the UC Regents.